KVCobbs/Project-2-App-Backend/README.md

 Project Description
 My project is an insult library.
 The app will give you insults to save and use whenever you need.
 You can add your own special insults and even delete insults you dont think are good.

-Google Sheet
-Include link to your google sheet here.
-Here is the sample Suresh had used in class

 Wireframes